alfonsof/azure-java-examples/README.md

 **Storage - Azure Blob Storage:**

-* [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create Container: Example of how to handle Azure Blob Storage and create a new Blob Storage container in an Azure storage account.
+* [azureblobstoragecreate](/azureblobstoragecreate) - Azure Blob Storage Create: Example of how to handle Azure Blob Storage and create a new Blob Storage container in an Azure storage account.
-* [azureblobstoragedelete](/azureblobstoragedelete) - Azure Blob Storage Delete Container: Example of how to handle Azure Blob Storage and delete a Blob Storage container in an Azure storage account.
+* [azureblobstoragedelete](/azureblobstoragedelete) - Azure Blob Storage Delete: Example of how to handle Azure Blob Storage and delete a Blob Storage container in an Azure storage account.
-* [azureblobstoragelist](/azureblobstoragelist) - Azure Blob Storage List Container: Example of how to handle Azure Blob Storage    and list the blobs in a Blob Storage container in an Azure storage account.
+* [azureblobstoragelist](/azureblobstoragelist) - Azure Blob Storage List: Example of how to handle Azure Blob Storage and list the blobs in a Blob Storage container in an Azure storage account.
-* [azureblobstoragelistall](/azureblobstoragelistall) - Azure Blob Storage List All Containers: Example of how to handle Azure      Blob Storage and list the blobs in all Blob Storage containers in an Azure storage account.
+* [azureblobstoragelistall](/azureblobstoragelistall) - Azure Blob Storage List All: Example of how to handle Azure Blob Storage and list the blobs in all Blob Storage containers in an Azure storage account.
 * [azureblobstoragecopy](/azureblobstoragecopy) - Azure Blob Storage Copy: Example of how to handle Azure Blob Storage and copy a file from a Blob Storage container to another Blob Storage container in an Azure storage account.
 * [azureblobstoragemove](/azureblobstoragemove) - Azure Blob Storage Move: Example of how to handle Azure Blob Storage and move a file from a Blob Storage container to another Blob Storage container in an Azure storage account.
 * [azureblobstorageupload](/azureblobstorageupload) - Azure Blob Storage Upload: Example of how to handle Azure Blob Storage and upload a local file to a Blob Storage container in an Azure storage account.